kalekdev/uni/semester-1/lineare-algebra/notes.typ

 These are very important when analyzing the effects of linear transformations without a standard basis.
 For example one can find the axis of a rotation of an arbitrary 3D rotation (vectors with eigenvalue 1).
 LTD: More applications!

-Some transformations, for example rotations in 2D, have no real, non-zero eigenvalues.
+Some transformations, for example rotations, have no real, non-zero eigenvalues.

 === Properties
+- The diagonal elements of an upper square matrix in reduced form are its eigenvalues; algebraic multiplicity can also be easily read from this form.
+LTD: Find / write proof
 - $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
 - _Trace_ - Sum of diagonal elements of a matrix.
 This is equal to the sum of eigenvalues.
 - Any vector which can be expressed as a linear combination of eigenvector(s) with the same eigenvalue is also also an eigenvector of the same eigenvalue (fundamental rules of linear transformations) - all vectors in the same line have the same eigenvalue.
 Furthermore, a single eigenvalue may have an $n >= 1$ dimensional eigenspace - any vector in this space also has the same eigenvalue.